-Human emotions (including mine) urge us to buy after strong performance and to sell when at the depth of crashes.
-These actions kill the compound effect and reduce long-term wealth.
+Human emotions (including mine) urge us to buy after a strong performance and to sell in the depth of crashes.
+These actions interrupt the compound effect at the worst possible times.

-We need to first understand these human susceptibilities.
-Then we can develop methods to improve self-control over these responses that are built into our biology
+It is only once we understand human biases that we can develop methods to control these the strong emotional pulls that are built into our biology.

 Herd Behavioural Bias (Bandwagon Effect)

 We have a tendency to conform to what everyone else is doing.
-Research indicates that we do so for two reasons:
+Research indicates that we have deep desires to conform for two reasons:

 - We believe the group is better informed than we are; and

-- We desire to fit in.
-Before the neolithic revolution, we would die if we didn’t fit in.
+- We desire to fit in because we would die if we didn’t fit in before the Neolithic revolution.

 Herd behaviour is best displayed through history’s speculative manias.
-During these manias, humans bid up asset prices far above intrinsic value and overestimated the rate of adoption of new technologies.
+During these manias, people bid up asset prices in manic episodes where everyone seemed to be getting rich quick.
+In addition, we consistently overestimate the rate of adoption of new technologies.

-We can see such behaviour by looking back at the Tulip Mania, the South Sea Bubble, the Dot-Com bubble, and the run-up to the 2008 U.S. housing market crash.
-Currently we saw this with TSLA, Cryptocurrencies, meme stocks and ARKK.
+Herding behavior can be seen when looking back in history.
+Examples include the Tulip Mania, the South Sea Bubble, the Dot-Com bubble, and the run-up to the 2008 U.S. housing market crash.
+Recently, we’ve seen herding episodes for various cryptocurrencies and meme stocks.